 History of Stigmatizing Names for Intellectual Disabilities Continued

 As introduced by S.G.
-Howe (1846), simpleton was supposed to be a medical term referring to individuals with mild intellectual disability.
+Howe (1846), simpleton was intended to mean people with mild intellectual disability.
 However, it never fully entered the worldwide medical community's terminology.
 The term was later replaced by "moron."

-Feeble-minded came from the Latin word flebilis, meaning "to be lamented," and referred to individuals who were not profoundly disabled but still required intervention and care.
+Feeble-minded came from the Latin word flebilis.
+It means, "to be lamented."
+It referred to people who were not profoundly disabled, but still required intervention and care.

-Retarded comes from the Latin retardare, "to make slow, delay, keep back, or hinder."
-The term was recorded in 1426 as a "fact or action of making slower in movement or time."
+Retarded comes from the Latin retardare.
+This means, "to make slow, delay, keep back, or hinder."
 The first record of the word "retarded" in relation to developmental delay was in 1895.
-The term retarded was used to replace terms like idiot, moron, and imbecile because it was not a derogatory term at that time.
-By the 1960s, however, the term had taken on a somewhat derogatory meaning as well.
+The term retarded was used to replace terms like idiot, moron, and imbecile.
+This was because it was not a derogatory term at that time.
+However, by the 1960s, the term became a word used to insult someone.

-In October 2010 President Barrack Obama signed into law a bill known as Rosa's Law that requires the terms "mental retardation" and" mentally retarded" to be stripped from federal health, education, and labor policy and replaced with the terms "intellectual disability" and "individual with an intellectual disability."
-Meanwhile, progress has continued on the much anticipated release of a new Diagnostic and Statistical Manual of Mental Disorders (DSM-5, APA, 2013) adopted the term intellectual disability.
+In October 2010, President Barrack Obama signed into law a bill known as Rosa's Law.
+This law required the terms "mental retardation" and" mentally retarded" be stricken from federal records.
+Instead, these terms were replaced with "intellectual disability" and "individual with an intellectual disability."
+The most recent version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, APA, 2013) adopted the term intellectual disability.
 It replaced the older term mental retardation.
 This change was due in part to these changes in the law.